gngrninja/PSElvUI/README.md

 This module provides an easy way to update/install ElvUI.
 Currently only working on Windows / PowerShell 3.0+

+You can now specify the edition of WoW, and update retail and classic!

 ## Getting Started
 ### If you've never installed/used a module/script before you must do the following: